M-Hayhurst/lazyfit/README.md

 Finally, lazyfit also contains a wrapper for fitting two-dimensional data, which removes the tedious process of converting data between matrices and 1d-arrays.

 # Documentation
-Lazyfit is documented in a number of Jupyter notebooks.
+Lazyfit is documented across several Jupyter notebooks.
 - The features of the lazyfit wrapper are covered in [example_notebooks/feature_overview.ipynb](example_notebooks/feature_overview.ipynb)
-- A catalogue of built-in fit modes is given in [example_notebooks/model_catalog.ipynb](example_notebooks/model_catalog.ipynb)
+- A catalogue of built-in fit modes is given in [example_notebooks/model_catalogue.ipynb](example_notebooks/model_catalogue.ipynb)
 - Fitting of 2-dimensional data is covered in [example_notebooks/2d_fitting.ipynb](example_notebooks/2d_fitting.ipynb)

 # Key features